Skip to content

 docs = await paperless.documents.as_list()

-In v5, CRUD operations lived on model instances.
-In v6 they live on the service.
+In v5, CRUD operations lived on model instances. v6 moves the canonical API to the service level.
+Model-level shortcuts (doc.update(), doc.delete(), draft.save()) have been removed.

 update()